 FREQUENTLY ASKED QUESTIONS:

-A: Unfortunately No. We have an ever-growing number of eligible veterans on our waiting list.
+A: Unfortunately no. We have an ever-growing number of eligible veterans on our waiting list.
 It is doubtful that we will get to every deserving veteran in time.
-Many World War II and Korean War veterans have passed away while patiently waiting their turn.
-The only spouses permitted to go are those who are veterans themselves.
+The only spouses/significant others permitted to go are those who are veterans themselves.

-We simply do not have the resources, funding, or seating available to transport all the veterans who are presently on our waiting list plus spouses.
+We simply do not have the resources, funding, or seating available to transport all the veterans who are presently on our waiting list plus spouses/significant others.

 #2: Can my son, daughter, grandchild etc. go as a guardian?